 Metatheologies hosts Bardo Britannica.

-Metatheology is what lies beyond belief and outside the box of traditional theology.
+Metatheology lies beyond belief and outside the box of traditional theology.

 Inside the box are contained creeds, dogmas, doctrines and confessions of faith.